 received from the server serving the HTTP request.
 For instance, an HTTP

-results in the following response line and headers being returned by Google's
+results in the following response line and headers being returned by COB's web server:

 At this point in our coursework, we should also start thinking a little about user interface issues.